 After dinner, Greg, Sarah and I set up tripods on the terrace overlooking Jackson Lake to shoot the stars and the milky way over the Tetons.
 Greg and I stayed on after Sarah headed in, until we were chased away unceremoniously by the sprinklers springing to life suddenly, showering us and threatening our gear.

 Thursday, August 17, 2017: North to Yellowstone

-After recovening at the Lake Yellowstone Hotel, we headed north to the Grand Canyon of Yellowstone, another of Yellowstone’s treasures.
+After reconvening at the Lake Yellowstone Hotel, we headed north to the Grand Canyon of Yellowstone, another of Yellowstone’s treasures which we had enjoyed two years earlier.
 First stop on the south rim was Artist’s Point.
 The trail to Uncle Tom’s Point was closed, so that wasn’t an option this year.
 The late afternoon sun was glowing golden.
 Over on the North Rim, we zigged and zagged our way down to the thundering Brink of the Lower Falls.

 Heading east toward Norris Geyser Basin, we saw a horrifying sight-a deer by the side of the road, staggering, in extremis, apparently recently struck.
 We raced off looking for someone in authority to report this.

 A herd of muledeer in soft, pastel, fading light prompted our next stop.
 While we were by the side of the road, excitement stirred on the opposite side of the road, with a very far sighting of wolf “dots” in the distance.
 Back in the car, heading south toward Old Faithful, an improbably tangerine sunset pulled us over onto the roadside, piling out in a hurry in a mad scramble to untangle tripods and set up while the amazing sunset lasted.